kracekumar/crawlit/README.md

 - Single threaded
 - Auto recovery of crawler
 - Obeys Robots rule
-- Crawls links only from same domain
+- Crawls links from same domain
 - Downloads only html files
 - Uses `requests stream` option so headers are fetched and body is fetched when needed